RotherOSS/doc-otobo-installation/content/installation-docker.rst

     docker_admin> docker-compose up --detach

-To verify that the six, or five in the case of HTTP only, services are actually running type:
+To verify that the six required services (five in the case of HTTP only) are actually running, type:

 .. code-block:: bash